peeti-sriwongsanguan/NLP_PySpark/README.md

    - The plots show where early stopping occurred for each model, as indicated by the end of each line.
    - CNN and RNN LSTM + CNN stopped earlier than RNN LSTM, likely due to the early stopping mechanism detecting potential overfitting.

-These visualizations support our numerical results and provide insights into the learning dynamics of each model throughout the training process.
+These visualizations support my numerical results and provide insights into the learning dynamics of each model throughout the training process.

 ## Key Takeaways